influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/administration/auth.md

 time and calls, components, such as Kapacitor, can cache user documents in their local data stores.

-The Influx-Meta schema includes a limited set of predefined privileges.
+The InfluxDB Meta schema includes a limited set of predefined privileges.
 Among these are `KapacitorAPI` and `KapacitorConfigAPI`.
 These permissions can be assigned directly to the user or to a role, to which the user can then be assigned in turn.